HCGB-IGTP/BacterialTyper/docs/source/devel/documentation/documentation.rst

 Organization
 ------------

-The documentation folder :file:`BacterialTyper/docs` organization is distributed in multifple files, folders and subfolders:
+The documentation folder :file:`BacterialTyper/docs/source` organization is distributed in multifple files, folders and subfolders:

-* :file:`api` - Placeholders to automatically generate the application programming interface (api_) documentation.
+* :file:`api` - Placeholders to automatically generate the application programming interface (API_) documentation.

 * :file:`devel` - Developers guidelines to contribute to the project.